divskyne/co2017/sprint3/SpringMvc_product_sec/readme.md

 ##### Repository

-The repositories for `User` and `Role` objects can be found in interfaces `eMarket.repository.UserRepository` and `eMarket.repository.CustomerRepository`.
+The repositories for `User` and `Role` objects can be found in interfaces `eMarket.repository.UserRepository` and `eMarket.repository.RoleRepository`.

 ##### Service layer